Obviously microgreens placed under a light source grow more vigorous than without light.

-Also, for an environmentally conscious home owner using LED lights are a no brainer.
+Also, for an environmentally conscious homeowner using LED lights are a no-brainer.
 Especially when growing non-fruiting short-term vegetative crops like microgreens.

-However, is it necessary to use LED grow lights instead of say less expensive (per area lit) LED shop lights?
+However, is it necessary to use LED grow lights instead of less expensive (per area lit) LED shop lights?

 Will the growth, production, and plant vigor be much different using LED grow lights instead of LED shop lights?